vj-wilson/C_code_examples/README.md

-# C_code_examples these are examples of c projects thati have done
+# C_code_examples these are examples of c projects that i have done

 c projects